rust-lang/project-ffi-unwind/rfcs/0000-simple_unwind_annotation.md

 back and forth from the Rust unwinding ABI to the "native Rust panic ABI" which comforms to the platform ABI.
 This translation might incur a cost on some platforms, and this cost might change over time as the Rust panic ABI evolves.
+If this were to happen, the ["Future Possibilties"][future-possibilities] section of this RFC has you covered.

-`"C unwind"` functions can unwind:
+In contrast with `"C"`, `"C unwind"` functions can unwind.

-* if the `"C unwind"` function is defined in Rust, it unwinds the stack, and the panic can be caught with `catch_unwind`.
+* If the `"C unwind"` function is defined in Rust, it unwinds the stack, and the panic can be caught with `catch_unwind`.

-* if the `"C unwind"` function is not defined in Rust, it unwinds the stack.
+* If the `"C unwind"` function is not defined in Rust, it unwinds the stack.
   * whether such unwindings can always, sometimes, or never be caught with `catch_unwind` or not is target-dependent.
 If some of these unwindings that do not originate in Rust can be caught, their value is then of type